avayazdan/btj-client-2/README.md

 Frontend: The project utilises React, HTML and CSS.
 I didn't use any styling frameworks for this project as I enjoy doing my own styling, however for future, I would like to learn how to use some CSS libaries of frameworks.

 Backend: The backend of this project utilises Python, Django and Poetry package manager.
 I also used Insomnia to test my routes and understand my models/data.

-#### Backend
+I utilised the use of Django Generics and the Django user model, however I adjusted the user model to fit the needs of my project.

 ![helloooo](https://user-images.githubusercontent.com/75817925/168429865-92544cd9-edf7-41eb-b784-6e06ebd6b554.png)

-#### Frontend

 ### Styling

 ![btj design outline](https://user-images.githubusercontent.com/75817925/168427385-bea1c2e3-ef06-4c72-9eb5-464be4e4de9f.png)